Macarthur Wind Farm

 The Macarthur Wind Farm is a wind farm located in Macarthur, Victoria, Australia, near Hamilton, 260 km west of Melbourne.
 It is on a 5,500 ha site which has an installed capacity of 420 megawatts (MW).
 Based on a capacity factor of around 35%, it is estimated that the long-term average generation will be approximately 1,250 GWh per year.
 Its actual capacity factor is much lower, with a historical average of 24.50% since 2013.

-It is the largest wind farm in the southern hemisphere generating enough power for 220,000 homes and abating 1.7 million tons of greenhouse gases annually, at a capacity factor of 35%.
 The wind farm comprises 140 Vestas V112-3.0MW wind turbines manufactured in Denmark.

 The project cost about A$1 billion and was fully operational in January 2013.
 It was constructed by Vestas and Leighton Contractors.
 The first turbines were connected to the grid in September 2012.
 AGL Energy also invested an additional $27m in the substation, which is completely owned by the company.

 History

 The project was proposed in 2004 and approved by the Government of Victoria in October 2006.

 The project was developed by a joint venture formed by AGL Energy and Meridian Energy, a New Zealand-based power generating company, with works starting in 2010.
 The project was fully operational in January 2013.

 In 2013, Meridian sold its 50% share in the wind farm to Malaysian power company Malakoff Corporation Berhad for A$650 million.
 In September 2015, AGL Energy sold its 50% stake in the wind farm to Morrison & Co for $532m.

 AGL Energy will operate and maintain the wind farm in place of Morrison & Co and Malakoff.
 It also reserves the rights to all renewable energy certificates and electricity production until 2038.